500 New Acquisitions

 The first one is a premium quality work of the great Austrian miniaturist Moritz Michael Daffinger.

-This large miniature with a portrait of a young Princess Cecilia of Sweden (1807-1844; for her biography in Wikipedia CLICK HERE) is one of the very best pieces in our collection of over four thousand portrait miniatures.
+This large miniature with a portrait of a young Princess Cecilia of Sweden (1807-1844; for her biography in Wikipedia CLICK HERE) is one of the very best pieces in our collection of over five thousand portrait miniatures.

 The second miniature is a copy after the aforementioned work, painted by Daffinger's best pupil and assistant Emanuel Thomas Peter (for latter's other works in our possession and for his biography click here).